thedevdojo/larasail/README.md

 larasail run
 ```

 The default configuration will install Nginx, PHP7.2, and MySQL 5.7.
-If you witch to install PHP7.1, you can include the argument `php71` like so:
+If you wish to use PHP7.1, you can include the argument `php71` like so:

 ```
 larasail run php71